Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems: Methodology

 \subsection{Transfer Learning Models}

-We utilize the system's dual-component architecture in the pipeline approach, substituting the original NER model with a compatible cross-lingual counterpart.
-Then, the transfer learning experiments include German as the source, with English and Dutch as the target languages.
-We implement a zero-shot transfer learning by applying the German NER model directly to English and Dutch transcripts without any prior modifications specific to these languages.
-This was followed by a more granular approach involving transfer learning with fine-tuning.
-The German NER model served as the foundational structure, which was then fine-tuned using a dataset size ($k$) representing either 10\% or 20\% of the target language's training set.
-The model's performance is assessed using the target language's test set.
+In the pipeline approach, we leverage a dual-component architecture.
+Specifically, we replace the native NER model with a cross-lingual variant that is more universally applicable.
+In our transfer learning experiments, German serves as the source language, while English and Dutch are designated as target languages.
+The first step involves applying the pre-trained German NER model directly to the English and Dutch transcripts without any language-specific modifications.
+This initial approach is followed by a phase that combines transfer learning with model fine-tuning.
+During this phase, the German NER model forms the foundation.
+Fine-tuning is then performed using a subset ($k$) of the target language's training set, corresponding to either 10\% or 20\% of the original dataset.
+The model's performance is assessed using the test set of the target language to evaluate its effectiveness after fine-tuning.

-The E2E model represents a more integrated transfer learning approach.
-The experiments begin with a zero-shot transfer learning from the German E2E spoken NER system to English and Dutch languages.
-Subsequently, we fine-tuned the model, employing a more significant portion (20\% and 40\%) of the target language's training set.
-The performance on the target language test set is then evaluated, providing insights into the effectiveness of this comprehensive fine-tuning process.
+In contrast, the E2E model adopts a more comprehensive transfer learning approach.
+Our experiments begin with a zero-shot transfer learning phase, where the capabilities of the German E2E spoken NER system are extended to English and Dutch.
+Following this initial phase, we apply an extensive fine-tuning using a portion of the target language’s training dataset, typically 20\% or 40\% of the total.
+After completing this fine-tuning, the model is assessed against the test set of the target language.
+This evaluation yields critical insights into the effectiveness of the fine-tuning process.